 A: In most cases, no. Most of Maine’s online master’s programs are designed to be completed fully at a distance.
 If a program is advertised as 100% online, you can earn the degree without setting foot on campus.

-That said, there are a few hybrid programs (often labeled “low-residency” or “blended”) that might require a short campus residency.
-For example, a low-residency executive MBA might have a one-week on-campus intensive for networking and presentations.
+That said, there are a few hybrid programs — often labeled as “low-residency” or “blended” — that might require a short campus residency.
 These are the exception rather than the rule, however.
 The program listings will clearly state if any in-person component is required, and the vast majority of Maine’s online offerings have no on-campus requirement.
-All lectures, discussions, and even capstone presentations are handled via online platforms.